singletonfunction/STA304/Practicals of Applied Statistics Using R/Sample Survey/Ex-7.7.md

 [1] TRUE
 ```

 **Conclusion:** From the above experiment,  we conclude that sample mean is an unbiased estimator of the population mean.
 The calculated sampling variance is equal to variance of sample mean using SRSWOR, which is  equals to 1.166667.
-And $\displaystyle Var(\bar y)\,in\,srswr>Var(\bar y)\, in\,srswor$ .
+And $\displaystyle Var(\bar y)\,in\,srswr>Var(\bar y)\, in\,srswor$ , i.e. 1.458333 > 1.166667.